umbraco/UmbracoCMSDocs/Articles/Packages/Extending/custom-package-actions.md

 ## When to use a Package Action

 A lot of the things you would use a package action for can also be accomplished in other ways - for example via a [composer](../../../Implementation/Composing/index.md) or [migration](../../Database/index.md).
 Package Actions have two important differences though:
-1. They only run on install and uninstall - no need to worry about startup cost for your site or add extra checks to see if it ran.
+1. They only run on install and uninstall - no need to worry about startup cost for your site or adding extra checks to see if it ran.
-1. You can ensure your package uninstalls cleanly - it has the `Undo()` method by default where you can clean up after yourself.
+2. You can ensure your package uninstalls cleanly - it has the `Undo()` method by default where you can clean up after yourself.

 So if you have something you know should only run on install or uninstall then package actions are a great fit!